Saturday, May 25th, 2013

 There are a number of instances where the Morphew and Murphew names appear in Colonial United States and then seem to vanish.
 The name Morphew often becomes Murphy or Murphey in spelling and may be due to pronunciation or low level of writing skills.
 The “w” in Morphew sometimes falls silent.

+The Morphew surname is English and not Irish.
 Those spelled “Murphew” are harder to define.
 A number of Murphews are simply misspelled Morphews, but not all.
-Some Colonial Murphews do appear unrelated Irish, and future y-dna studies should better define this.
-In fact, y-dna from a descendant of a Gabriel Murphy (earliest spelling Murphew?), born roughly 1730 of Virginia, has been posted and does NOT match Morphew y-dna, either closely or distantly.
-In my opinion, living descendant lines of these Morphew or Murphews will need y-dna testing to determine their actual origins.
+Some Colonial Virginia Murphews do appear to be unrelated Irish.
+Living descendant lines of these Morphews or Murphews need y-dna testing to determine their origins.

-Morphew and Murphew Listings by Location
+Colonial Morphew and Murphew Listings by Location

 This chapter is divided into the following sections.

-(I).
-Virginia – Coastal Virginia - Northeast
+(1).
+Virginia – Coastal Virginia – Northeast

 (2).
 Virginia - Coastal Virginia – Central